How a Family Holding Company Can Be Used to Transfer Wealth and Bind a Family’s Economic Future Together

-We’ve talked about how a holding company works in the past, provided a beginner’s explanation of holding companies, and even looked at two high profile private holding companies, Walton Enterprises, LLC and Cascade Investment, LLC.
+We’ve talked about how a holding company works in the past, provided a beginner’s explanation of holding companies, and even looked at two high profile private holding companies owned by America’s richest families, Walton Enterprises, LLC and Cascade Investment, LLC.
 I even gave a very basic explanation over at About.com as to how family members can invest together through a limited liability company.

 The Basics of a Family Holding Company

-Imagine you wanted to setup a family holding company to serve as a central investment vehicle to teach your children or grandchildren about money, business, finance, economics, and create a central entity that held everyone together through regular family meetings.
-You approach a good attorney and accountant and, in compliance with your specific tax situation and the legal rules in your state, you setup the entity.
+Imagine you wanted to setup a family holding company to serve as a central investment vehicle to teach your children or grandchildren about money, business, finance, economics, and create a common entity that held everyone together through regular family meetings.
+You approach a good attorney and accountant who help you setup the entity in harmony with your specific situation, tax considerations, the legal rules of your state, and other unique factors.

 Now, in our made-up entity, my theoretical 65-year-old spouse and I are sitting on 100% ownership of a company called Kennon & Kennon, LLC that holds common stocks, real estate, and shares of private businesses.
 The firm’s assets are $5,000,000.
 It has no debt.
-Thus, net worth is also $5,000,000 before accounting for capital gains taxes due on the built-in profits from appreciated securities.
+Thus, net worth is also $5,000,000 before accounting for capital gains taxes due on the built-in profits from appreciated securities and property.

 My attorneys write-up a great limited liability operating agreement.
 In it, I am named the Managing Member and have a range of powers specifically delegated, including the sole right to determine distributions, including dividends or return of capital, to the various members.
 The document also divides Kennon & Kennon, LLC into 100,000 membership units, or “shares”, each of which would be worth $50.
 After all, the company has $5,000,000 in net worth and is now cut into 100,000 pieces.
 At this moment, I own all of them so not a lot has changed.

 Gifting the Shares of the Family Holding Company to Family Members